JackAmichai/Hatrick/README.md

 ## 📜 License
 MIT

-Built with 💙 by Jack Amichai • AI Engineer @ Deloitte
+Built with 💙 by Jack Amichai • AI Engineer